dpkillian/liri-node-app/README.md

 - movie-this: which will search OMDB for movie info (title, release year, ratings, genre, etc)
 - do-what-it-says: which will read the command in the file "random.txt" to perform one of the above commands

-Prototype command structure:
+Prototype command structure
 none liri.js <command> <modifier>

-Example useage:
+Example useage
 node liri.js movie-this "star wars" node liri.js spotify-this-song kiss node liri.js do-what-it-says